-And in today’s digital, social, and highly connected world, companies’ actions and reactions are amplified, the pace of disruption has accelerated, and previously disparate risks become more correlated.
-This necessitates a more collaborative business approach—along with the need to balance ensuring compliance with driving organizational performance and creating differentiated experiences for clients and employees alike, according to Poonam.
+And in today’s digital, social and highly connected world, companies’ actions and reactions are amplified, the pace of disruption has accelerated and previously disparate risks become more correlated.
+This necessitates a more collaborative business approach—along with the need to balance ensuring compliance with driving organisational performance and creating differentiated experiences for clients and employees alike, according to Poonam.

 Day in the life

-Today, Poonam spends a good deal of time shaping Deloitte’s agenda and top deals in key sectors such as government, energy, technology, financial services, and consumer business.
+Today, Poonam spends a good deal of time shaping Deloitte’s agenda and top deals in key sectors such as government, energy, technology, financial services and consumer business.
 She also advises clients—helping them, for example, “understand what their cyber strategy should be.
-We look at how to best optimize their use of technology, create efficiencies, and elevate strategies even beyond systems reliability—to ensure they’re continuing to improve and evolve on their threat intelligence and existing cyber capabilities.”
+We look at how to best optimise their use of technology, create efficiencies and elevate strategies even beyond systems reliability—to ensure they’re continuing to improve and evolve on their threat intelligence and existing cyber capabilities.”

-Purpose and Environmental, Social, and Governance (ESG) programs represent other key priorities for clients now, Poonam says, across all markets and sectors.
+Purpose and Environmental, Social and Governance (ESG) programmes represent other key priorities for clients now, Poonam says, across all markets and sectors.

 “We’re helping on multiple fronts,” Poonam explains.
 “One is around how to better inform regulation that will make a dent but isn’t counter to business.
-We’re also working with organizations to set strategies around their net zero journeys, and track, measure, and monitor performance.
-The even more exciting part is helping businesses innovate—using the notion of ESG to create transformation within operations, and to ground the ESG and corporate strategy agenda into purpose.
-We then help clients activate their purpose across their business processes, employee engagement, and stakeholder management processes.”
+We’re also working with organisations to set strategies around their net zero journeys, and track, measure and monitor performance.
+The even more exciting part is helping businesses innovate—using the notion of ESG to create transformation within operations and to ground the ESG and corporate strategy agenda into purpose.
+We then help clients activate their purpose across their business processes, employee engagement and stakeholder management processes.”

 And nowadays, when Poonam is crafting strategy, collaborating on solutions, or leading an all-hands call with 2,000+ people, there’s sometimes a cackling baby in the background (usually offscreen)!